formulanano/nanocar-builder-web/GOVERNANCE.md

 ### Contributors

-Contributors are members of the community who contribute to Formula Nano Builder or one of Formula Nano's projects in concrete ways.
+Contributors are members of the community who contribute to Nanocar-Builder or one of Formula Nano's projects in concrete ways.
 Anyone can be a contributor.
 In addition to their participation as a user, they also contribute in the following ways.